-This piece was written a few years ago.
+This piece was written a number of years ago.
 A lot has happened in the world since, especially in 2020.
-Sam and Monica recently crossed my mind and I did a little investigating to see what’s been going on since.
-I was delighted to see their love story continues, not in a straight line as is nothing for most of us with COVID, yet they continue to press on despite being an ocean apart.
+I periodically check in via their social media channels to see where they are and I was delighted to see their love story continues, not in a straight line as is nothing for most of us with COVID, yet they continue to press on despite being an ocean apart.

 How do you make a long distance relationship work?
 This is one of the questions I’ve been asked the most by couples all over the world.
-My short answer is focused intention, effort, prioritizing each other, frustration tolerance and creativity.
+This couple is a fun case study on the power of focused intention, effort, prioritizing each other, patience and creativity.

 Meet Sam and Monica.

-True, many in a long distance relationship are likely not afforded the luxury of the frequent travel of these two, but Sam and Monica definitely have something special and wisdom to impart to couples of any age.
-Their humor seeps through in a really delightful way which makes them particularly relatable and enjoyable.
+True, they seem to have a leg up financially as many in a long distance relationship are likely not afforded the ability to travel back and forth so often, but Sam and Monica definitely have something special which translates to valuable wisdom to impart to couples at any age.
+Their humor delightfully seeps through in way which makes them particularly fun to track.

 I interviewed Sam and Monica via e-mail and here is what they had to say: